 Amid such ongoing rapid changes in circumstances of quality adjustment in service prices, the Bank of Japan is endeavoring to adjust the quality as much as possible by using various quality adjustment methods in compiling the CSPI.
-In general, in adjusting the quality of products, given that the assumption of perfect competition holds, the marginal cost of producers and the marginal value of users (user corporations in case of the CSPI) are equal in equilibrium, indicating that quality adjustment from the supply data.
-See Nakajima (2001) for further details.
+In general, in adjusting the quality of products, given that the assumption of perfect competition holds, the marginal cost of producers and the marginal value of users (user corporations in case of the CSPI) are equal in equilibrium, indicating that quality adjustment from the supply side is equal to that from the demand side.
+Then the criteria of selecting methods are: deciding which method has the most reliable information, and determining the extent to which other conceptual limitations concerning each method described in this section can be overcome.